incitron/incitron_docs/pages/02_math_model.md

 It is often the case in mining that the downstream destination decisions are required to be more granular for the material contained inside a block than the decision to mine the block itself.
 An example is if a bench at an open pit mine is being treated as the mining-level decision, not all material on that bench should go to the same destination.
 A bench would typically contain some amount of ore that would go to the plant, and some amount of waste that would go to the dump.
 For this reason, blocks are split up into multiple "parcels", with the mining decision being made on the block level, and the destination decision being made independently for each parcel.
 The parcels contained within a block are however mined in equal proportions - it would be rare to be able to access all the ore on a bench without having to mine any of the waste.

-## integer terms in the linear program
+## Integer terms in the linear program